jay-jain/golden-ami-pipeline/README.md

 # Golden AMI Pipeline
 This project has two main components:
-* The [terraform](link) repository used to deploy the pipeline (CodeCommit, CodeBuild, CodePipeline, S3 Artifact Bucket, Launch Template, AutoScaling Group, Lambda Function, and SNS Topic)
+* The [terraform](./terraform/) repository used to deploy the pipeline (CodeCommit, CodeBuild, CodePipeline, S3 Artifact Bucket, Launch Template, AutoScaling Group, Lambda Function, and SNS Topic)

-* The [repo-source](link) repository which contains the Packer script, the build script sused int he Packer AMI build, the buildspec file used in CodeBuild, and the CloudWatch Event JSON template.
+* The [repo-source](./repo-source/) repository which contains the Packer script, the build script used in the Packer AMI build, the buildspec file used in CodeBuild, and the CloudWatch Event JSON template.

 ## How to Use
 To deploy this pipeline, you must deploy the terraform project first with: